-re-use of water through reduced water
+re-use of water through luced water

-measures such as levels as a result of
+measures such as els as a result of

 rainwater harvesting and the plan acting ingrey water recycling.
-It combination with
+It cor mbination with

-also expects them to other plans and
+also expects them to oth er plans and

-demonstrate that they programmes.
+demonstrate that they ogrammes.

-provide features for the
+provide features for the lov c 9

 collection of rainwater for

 use in irrigation / watering

 to offset potable water

 demand.

+demand.

+Civen the everyont requileters

 Given the current regulatory

 process in place, such as

 the WRMP and EA Review

 of Consents, as well as

 mitigation provided by Draft

 Local Plan policies and

 evidence provided through

 the SIP, it is considered

 unlikely that there will be

 LSEs alone on the SAC

 through increased

+abstraction.

 abstraction.